What is AI? Everything you need to know about Artificial Intelligence | ZDNet

 Supervised learning

-A common technique for teaching AI systems is by training them using a very large number of labeled examples.
+A common technique for teaching AI systems is by training them using a very large number of labelled examples.
 These machine-learning systems are fed huge amounts of data, which has been annotated to highlight the features of interest.
-These might be photos labeled to indicate whether they contain a dog or written sentences that have footnotes to indicate whether the word 'bass' relates to music or a fish.
-Once trained, the system can then apply these labels can to new data, for example to a dog in a photo that's just been uploaded.
+These might be photos labelled to indicate whether they contain a dog or written sentences that have footnotes to indicate whether the word 'bass' relates to music or a fish.
+Once trained, the system can then apply these labels to new data, for example to a dog in a photo that's just been uploaded.

-This process of teaching a machine by example is called supervised learning and the role of labeling these examples is commonly carried out by online workers, employed through platforms like Amazon Mechanical Turk.
+This process of teaching a machine by example is called supervised learning and the role of labelling these examples is commonly carried out by online workers, employed through platforms like Amazon Mechanical Turk.

-See also: How artificial intelligence is taking call centers to the next level
+SEE: How artificial intelligence is taking call centers to the next level

-Training these systems typically requires vast amounts of data, with some systems needing to scour millions of examples to learn how to carry out a task effectively -- although this is increasingly possible in an age of big data and widespread data mining.
-Training datasets are huge and growing in size -- Google's Open Images Dataset has about nine million images, while its labeled video repository YouTube-8M links to seven million labeled videos.
+Training these systems typically requires vast amounts of data, with some systems needing to scour millions of examples to learn how to carry out a task effectively – although this is increasingly possible in an age of big data and widespread data mining.
+Training datasets are huge and growing in size – Google's Open Images Dataset has about nine million images, while its labelled video repository YouTube-8M links to seven million labelled videos.
 ImageNet, one of the early databases of this kind, has more than 14 million categorized images.
-Compiled over two years, it was put together by nearly 50,000 people -- most of whom were recruited through Amazon Mechanical Turk -- who checked, sorted, and labeled almost one billion candidate pictures.
+Compiled over two years, it was put together by nearly 50,000 people – most of whom were recruited through Amazon Mechanical Turk – who checked, sorted, and labelled almost one billion candidate pictures.

 In the long run, having access to huge labelled datasets may also prove less important than access to large amounts of compute power.

-In recent years, Generative Adversarial Networks ( GANs) have shown how machine-learning systems that are fed a small amount of labelled data can then generate huge amounts of fresh data to teach themselves.
+In recent years, Generative Adversarial Networks (GANs) have been used in machine-learning systems that only require a small amount of labelled data alongside a large amount of unlabelled data, which, as the name suggests, requires less manual work to prepare.

-This approach could lead to the rise of semi-supervised learning, where systems can learn how to carry out tasks using a far smaller amount of labelled data than is necessary for training systems using supervised learning today.
+This approach could allow for the increased use of semi-supervised learning, where systems can learn how to carry out tasks using a far smaller amount of labelled data than is necessary for training systems using supervised learning today.

 Unsupervised learning